jctp/james-mblab-clothes-female/README.md

 These assets are (as of April 2021) in an extremely early stage of development.
 Current issues are as follows:

 - Some clothing items (particularly those which are not derived from MB-Labs meshes) suffer from poor topology.
 I am a rank amateur in this area and this project is, in part, a learning exercise.
 While functional, they will need cleaning up.
-- The pack currently cannot be used with the internal MB-Labs library function; assets must be appended using Blender.
+- The pack currently cannot be used with the internal MB-Labs library function; assets must be appended to your scene using Blender.
-- Assets cannot currently be applied to male meshes.
+- Assets cannot currently be applied to male meshes using the proxy system.
+You are however free to modify them to fit a male base mesh as you wish.

 Happy Blending! :)
 JCTP